WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 1. Launch Wasabi, and open your wallet that contains the coins that you want to CoinJoin.
 Notice that it is not yet possible to CoinJoin from a hardware wallet, the keys must be "hot" on your computer.
-Then click on the `CoinJoin` tab, either from the top tabs or the right-side wallet explorer.
+Then click on the `CoinJoin` tab, either from the top tabs or the right-side `Wallet Explorer`.

 ![](/CoinJoin.png)